JeremyMet/matrix_bot/README.md

  ```
 First, one instantiates modules.
 The modules should follow a specific structure (that you may find in the modules/template folder).
 Each module is composed of (at least) three methods, one (*run*) that will be in charged of "message processing", one (*run_on_clock*) that will be activated every second (that you may use to display weather every hour of the day) and one (*exit*) that will be called when the service is shut down (this can be useful to save temporary variables into files).

 Then, the matrix object is created.
-It will load login information from
+It will load login information (server/login/password) from *config.json* file.
+One can finally add rooms and services before running matrix_os bot (*matrix_obj.spawn()*).